Legitcode/ReactJSNews/posts/2015-12-29-an-angular-developers-first-react-app.md

 In React, the paradigm is slightly different from Angular.
 Each React component knows how to handle itself, but *only* itself.
 It knows how to take input and render its own UI.
 Putting the rendering code inside of the component class really makes sense.
 If you don't agree immediately, I get it.
 But, just try it out on something tangible (not a demo or tutorial) and see how you feel about it.
 If you still don't like it, JSX is not a requirement.
 You can build your React components without it.

-Let's get on with this walk through.
+Time to get on with this walk through.

 ## Let's Set Some Attributes... er... eh...
 Properties

 Once you get over the weird (but strangely familiar) JSX syntax, it is pretty easy to see the correlation between a React component and an Angular directive.
 The next logical step is to get some data into our new component.
 In Angular, I often create directives with isloate scopes.
 To pass values into the directive you use attributes.
 In React, the concept is similar, but the syntax is a little different.
-Let's take a look:
+Take a look at some code:

 ```javascript
 var Title = React.createClass({